Skip to main content

 Methow Trails offers the largest cross-country ski trail system in North America and is a pioneer of fat biking in the lower 48 states.
 “When we first offered fat biking, we thought we were on the leading edge — but now everyone is doing it,” says Halm.
 Still, Methow Trails holds its place as the local gold standard.

 The organization opens about 35 kilometers of routinely groomed trails to fat bikers: some multi-use trails that are shared with skiers and snowshoers, and some trails that are reserved exclusively for cyclists.
-Daily grooming reports are posted on the organization’s website, so it is easy to make a plan based on current conditions (fat biking becomes more challenging the longer it has been since the trails have been groomed and also more challenging in soft, mushy snow).
+Trail conditions are posted on the organization’s website, so it is easy to make a plan based on current conditions (fat biking becomes more challenging the longer it has been since the trails have been groomed and also more challenging in soft, mushy snow).
 Some of the trails are even open to dogs, making it possible for the whole crew to tag along.

 For those looking for a bigger adventure, Methow Trails partners with Rendezvous Huts to groom trails to make several remote cabins accessible in winter.
 You can get to one of them — the Grizzly Hut — via fat bike.
 “I’ve taken my 2-year-old to the huts, and it’s worked out great,” says Halm.
 “Like anything, you have to be prepared to bring a lot of stuff, but she loves it.”